Unkle-G/Data_Wrangling_Multi_column_badly_structured_data/README.md

-# Data_Wrangling_Multi_column_badly_structured_data
+### Data Wrangling
-Restructuring and cleaning of multi column badly structured data.
+This programme restructures and cleans a multi column badly structured dataset.